-The Print Phone Number field shows the number the modern dials to report alarms to the remote device.
-This number can be up to 14 digits long.
+The Print Phone Number field shows the number the modem dials to report alarms to the remote device.
+This number can be up to 14 digits in length.

 PRT RETRY

 The Print Retry field specifies the amount of time the system will wait between attempts to redial the remote device.
 The retry interval can be from 1 to 60 minutes.